 History & Traditions

-One hundred and seventy-nine years of educating leaders in disciplines as diverse as the sciences, government, the arts, business and music.
+One hundred and eighty years of educating leaders in disciplines as diverse as the sciences, government, the arts, business and music.

 DePauw University was founded in 1837 by the Methodist Church.
 The original name, Indiana Asbury University, came from the first American bishop of the Methodist Episcopal Church, Francis Asbury.
 At its conception the school was to be an ecumenical institution of national stature.
 In fact, the college was "forever to be conducted on the most liberal principles, accessible to all religious denominations, and designed for the benefit of our citizens in general."